charleskawata/CA-03/README.md

 To run this code, you will need the following:

 Python (version 3.7 or higher)
-Jupyter Notebook
+- Jupyter Notebook
-Required Python Libraries:
+- Required Python Libraries:
-pandas
+- pandas
-numpy
+- numpy
-sklearn
+- sklearn
-matplotlib
+- matplotlib
-seaborn
+- seaborn
-graphviz
+- graphviz
-pydotplus

 Installation
 To install the required Python libraries, you can run the following command: